nac-codes/thesis_bombing/combined_thesis.md

 Builder, Carl H. *The Icarus Syndrome: The Role of Air Power Theory in the Evolution and Fate of the U.S. Air Force*.
 Routledge, 1994.

 Crane, Conrad C. *Bombs, Cities, and Civilians: American Airpower Strategy in World War II*.
 Lawrence: University Press of Kansas, 1993.

+Crane, Conrad C. *American Airpower Strategy in World War II: Bombs, Cities, Civilians, and Oil*.
+Lawrence: University Press of Kansas, 2016.

+Davis, Richard G. *Carl A. Spaatz and the Air War in Europe*.
+Washington, D.C.: Office of Air Force History, U.S. Air Force, 1993.

+Delori, Mathias. *Understanding the Fragmentation of the Memory of the Allied Bombings of World War II: The Role of the United States Strategic Bombing Survey*.
+London: Routledge, 2023.

 Downes, Alexander B. *Targeting Civilians in War*.
 Ithaca: Cornell University Press, 2008.